…because of such invasive surgery and my severe weight loss in such a short amount of time, chances were, I wasn’t going to survive the operation.

 If you ever watched NBC’S Biggest Loser Season 11 you may have noticed that I had a very large scar on my stomach.
-Lots of people assume I had gastric bypass surgery by the looks of the scar, or another weight related major surgery
+Lots of people assumed I had gastric bypass surgery by the looks of the scar, or some other major surgery.

-What they found was that I had a very bad case of Volvulus.
+So open me up they did, and what did they find, well, I had a very bad case of Volvulus.

-Layman’s term: all of my intestines where so twisted up that I couldn’t keep anything down.
-I was starving myself to death.
+Layman’s terms… all of my intestines where so twisted up that I couldn’t keep anything down.
+Hence I was starving myself to death.

-The good news: they found the cause and they untwisted my intestines.
+So the good news was they found the cause and they untwisted my intestines.

-Now you can see why my scar was less than cosmetic: no one thought I would make it.
+Now you can see why my scar was less than cosmetic, they didn’t think I was going to make it anyway.

 So why am I’m sharing this story?